hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 Bose Road with her skull shattered by a club, which is apparently the trademark of these murderers.”

 Somakhya showed it to Lootika.
-Lootika: “Now that is really scary\!
-That girl was a good-for-nothing, but to be brained this way on the middle of the road is very tragic indeed\!”
+Lootika: “Now that is really scary!
+That girl was a good-for-nothing, but to be brained this way on the middle of the road is very tragic indeed!”

 As the day proceeded they got moving with the lab and the books.
 Somakhya saw a strange large non-photosynthetic euglenozoan growing in